 The Belkin firmware automates much of the procedure in a wizard style web interface at the http://belkin.range/ website as you’ll see below, so that nearly all you need do is answer a few questions; most of which they supply with acceptable default values.
-Then, you find your networks to be extended in a list they provide, enter their passwords, and this extender takes it from there.
+Then, you find your primary networks t in a list they provide, enter their passwords, and this extender takes it from there.
 The F9K1106v1 range extender connects to your chosen wireless networks and repeats them; extending their range as advertised.

 The picture above shows the F9k1106v1 Wi-Fi range extender, connected to and extending our wireless networks.
 The status lamp on the front (top right corner in this picture), glows a solid blue, indicating that this device is receiving good signal from the primary network(s) previously programmed into it, and repeating them successfully.